-£50,000 worth of digital tablets has been handed out to vulnerable residents to provide a lifeline so they can get online and keep in touch with family and friends during the Covid-19 crisis.
+£50,000 worth of digital tablets has been handed out to residents to provide a lifeline so they can get online and keep in touch with family and friends during the Covid-19 crisis.

 Charitable housing association Riverside has purchased hundreds of the gadgets and technical equipment so residents in Riverside’s supported accommodation across the country can stay connected with the outside world.